 Telemarketing involves contacting potential customers over the phone to sell products or services.
 This direct approach allows for immediate interaction and response, making it a powerful tool for sales and customer engagement.

 Cold outreach is a specific telemarketing strategy where businesses call large lists of potential customers, often without prior contact.
 Despite being unsolicited, it can reach a broad audience quickly and can generate leads if executed effectively.

 SMS marketing involves sending promotional text messages to customers.
 With the rise of messaging apps like WhatsApp and Facebook Messenger, businesses are finding new ways to reach customers via text.
 For example, a brand might send a text message with a reminder about items left in a shopping cart.

 Advantages of direct marketing

-Direct Marketing FAQ
+Direct marketing FAQ

-What is direct marketing and example?
+What is direct response marketing?

 What are the 4 main types of direct marketing?